getlantern/multipath/README.md

-# bond
+# Multipath
-Bond multiple connections for throughput and reliability.
+Bond multiple paths for throughput and resilience.